Amanda Knox expected to get warm welcome in Seattle

 Knox won the school's first Manvel Schauffler Award, named after a founder of the school, which has about 100 students who pay an annual average tuition of about $15,000, said Debbie Ehri, the school's business manager who knew Knox.

 "It was our first award for our most outstanding student.
 Amanda was an academically strong student.
-She was genuinely a lovely, kind and talented student," Ehri told Reuters.
+She was genuinely a lovely, kind and talented student.

 "Teachers absolutely adored her.
-She was just delightful to have in class," she said.
+She was just delightful to have in class," Ehri told Reuters.
 "She was caring, not only with her studies, but she was a kind, lovely girl."

 Knox also attended Seattle Preparatory School, a small Jesuit high school, graduating in 2005.
 The school organized letter-writing campaigns on her behalf and fund-raising efforts to help pay for her defense.